 Why We Love Pride Month

-Pride Month is great fun, but it's also an important time when issues related to the gay rights get more attention from news media.
-From gay marriage and adoption to transgender rights, our country still has a long way to go until everyone is truly equal.
+The emphasis may be on fun, but it's also the perfect time to think about and discuss issues related to the gay rights movement, especially as it gets more attention from the media during this time — from gay marriage and adoption to transgender rights.
+Although huge strides have been made for equality over recent years, we all still have a long way to go.
 Pride Month is a great opportunity to learn about the fight for what's right, and to pitch in as well!